 "This is how you do it..."

-"To argue with, blame, complain, and criticize others is an unsympathetic habit that focuses on a persons' imperfections.
+"To argue with, blame, complain, and criticize others is an unsympathetic habit that focuses on a person's imperfections.
 In addition, these are the practiced patterns of insecurity."

-"We are all imperfect, and it is not necessary to focus on faults of the human existence.
+"We are all imperfect, and it is not necessary to focus on the faults of human existence.
 To do so is but a training anyone can overcome."

 "Open your mind!"